openfoundry-ai/model_manager/README.md

 ### Deploying models

 There are two repositories from where you can deploy models: Hugging Face or SageMaker.
 Use whichever works for you!
 If you're deploying with Hugging Face, copy/paste the full model name from Hugging Face.
-For example, "google-bert/bert-base-uncased" without quotes.
+For example, `google-bert/bert-base-uncased`.
 Note that you’ll need larger, more expensive instance types in order to run bigger models.
 It takes anywhere from 2 minutes (for smaller models) to 10+ minutes (for large models) to spin up the instance with your model.
 <br>
 <br>